-MWIWI 2.17: Game Theory and Experimental Economics
+MWiWi 2.17: Game Theory and Experimental Economics

-The module consists of the following two lectures:
+- The course consists of two lectures:

 1. Game Theory (Hans Frambach)